hortensehouendji/docker-jenkins-ubuntu-integration/README.md

 # docker-jenkins-ubuntu-integration
-This is an automated workflow to create and publish docker images to Github
+This is an automated workflow to create and publish docker images to Dockerhub